Ways of making payments

 When you make a purchase with a credit or debit card, the bank deducts the amount immediately from your balance.
 But the payment may appear in your online statement as “pending”.
 It will stay that way until the person or organisation you bought the goods or services from (often called the merchant) processes the purchase.
 Exactly how long it remains pending will depend on:

-- when the transaction was made (such as at the weekend or outside business hours)
+- when the transaction was made (such as outside business hours)

 - how long the merchant takes to process the transaction (something the bank does not control)